ikelaiah/ProcFlow/README.md

     └── LICENSE
 ```

-`src/core.js` exposes a shared object model containing statements, source spans,
+The shared model records statements, source spans, branches, reads, writes,
-branches, reads, writes, calls, result sets, diagnostics, and generated graphs.
+calls, result sets, diagnostics, and graph structures.

+## Testing

+No test runner installation is required.
+Open these files in a browser:

+- `tests/index.html` — golden parser, model, dependency, and exporter tests
+- `tests/ui.html` — object selection, linked diagrams, source highlighting, and
+  offline-runtime tests

+Current coverage includes all four dialects, CTE/report queries, dynamic SQL,
+temporary-table writes, multi-object estates, special-character escaping, and
+draw.io XML validation.

-## Suggested roadmap
+## Roadmap

-1. Expand the anonymised golden fixture corpus.
+1. Expand the anonymised golden SQL fixture corpus.
-2. Improve comma-source, table-function, `APPLY`, and DML lineage.
+2. Improve table-function, `APPLY`, comma-source, and DML lineage.
-3. Model temporary-table and multi-statement transformations explicitly.
+3. Model more multi-statement and temporary-table transformations.
-4. Import report definitions such as SSRS/RDL and link reports to datasets.
+4. Import SSRS/RDL definitions and link reports to datasets.
-5. Add database/catalog metadata import for more accurate object resolution.
+5. Accept database catalogue metadata for more accurate object resolution.
-6. Add column-level lineage where the SQL can be resolved safely.
+6. Add column-level lineage where it can be resolved safely.
-7. Persist named workspaces locally and support dependency filtering.
+7. Add optional local workspace persistence and dependency filtering.

-## Development

-There is no build toolchain.
-Edit the HTML, CSS, or JavaScript files and open
-`index.html` directly in a browser.

-Run the browser suites by opening:

-- `tests/index.html` for parser, IR, dependency, and exporter fixtures
-- `tests/ui.html` for multi-object selection, linked diagrams, source
-  highlighting, and offline runtime checks

-Parser changes should be tested with:

-- nested branches and loops
-- quoted identifiers and string literals
-- comments and multiline statements
-- exception and transaction handling
-- early returns and loop-control statements
-- CTE chains and recursive CTEs
-- dialect-specific object headers
-- malformed and unsupported SQL
-- special characters in Mermaid and draw.io labels

-## Third-party software

-Mermaid 10.9.1 is distributed under the MIT License.
-Its license is retained at
-`vendor/mermaid/LICENSE`.

 ## Contributing

-Bug reports are most useful when they include:
+Useful bug reports include:

-- the selected and detected dialect
+- the selected and detected dialect;
-- a minimal anonymised SQL example
+- a minimal anonymised SQL example;
-- the generated Mermaid source
+- the generated Mermaid source;
-- the expected control flow or lineage
+- the expected control flow or dependency; and
-- the browser and version used
+- the browser and version.

-Do not submit production credentials, confidential data, or SQL that cannot be
+Never include production credentials, confidential data, or SQL that cannot be
-shared safely.
+shared safely in a public issue.